Articles

 A Gentle Introduction to Investing for Software Engineers (II) — Compounding interest and…

 You can access all the articles of the series through the following links: (I) — Motivation (II) — Compounding interest and introducing other factors (III) — Determining a company value and acquisition point (IV) — My methodology to determine which stock to buy In this second article of the series, I want to keep exploring some metrics to show the evolution of our investment keeping in mind different scenarios.
 This time I will be including screenshots from a Google Spreadsheet instead of displaying text tables.
+Some readers notify me that they do not render properly in some devices.

 A Gentle Introduction to Investing for Software Engineers (I) — Motivation